Optimal order placement in limit order markets: Optimal order allocation

-In the case of a single exchange, Proposition \ref{prop.lubound} implies that $M^{\star}+L^{\star}=S$, therefore there is no risk of exceeding the target size and $\lambda_o$ does not affect the optimal solution.
-The trader is only concerned with the risk of falling behind the target quantity, and balances this risk with the fee, rebate and other market information.
-The parameter $\lambda_u$ can be interpreted as trader's urgency to fill the orders, and higher values of $\lambda_u$ lead to smaller limit order sizes, as illustrated on Figure \ref{fig.Sl_onex}.
-In contrast, the optimal market order size increases with $\lambda_u$.
+In the case of a single exchange, Proposition \ref{prop.lubound} implies that $M^{\star}+L^{\star}=S$, i.e. the trader does not oversize orders.
+As a consequence there is no risk of exceeding the target size and $\lambda_o$ does not affect the optimal solution.
+The trader is only concerned with the risk of falling behind the target quantity, and balances this risk with a fee, rebate and other parameters.
+The parameter $\lambda_u$ is an opportunity cost of not filling the target size, and higher values of $\lambda_u$ lead to smaller limit order sizes, as illustrated on Figure \ref{fig.Sl_onex}.
+Given that $M^{\star}+L^{\star}=S$, the optimal market order size increases with an increase in $\lambda_u$.

+The optimal split between market and limit orders depends on the distribution of outflow (execution+cancellation) through its quantile at the level $\frac{2h+f+r}{\lambda_u+h+r+\theta}$: this last formula expresses a tradeoff between marginal costs and savings from a market order.
+Increasing $M$ by 1 share immediately increases the cost by $h+f$.
+Since $M+L=S$, the trader also needs to reduce his limit order size.
+This will increase the cost as the trader loses $h+r$ in potential savings, if that limit order is assumed to fill.
+However if that limit order does not fill, the trader will need to catch up paying additional $\lambda_u + \theta$ and not realizing any of the savings.
+The numerator $2h+f+r$ reflects costs that the trader accepts by increasing $M$ by 1 share, assuming his limit order will fill.
+The denominator reflects market order benefits - if a limit order does not get a fill, the trader does not need to pay an additional $\lambda_u + \theta$ and can forfeit $h+r$ in unrealized savings.

+The optimal limit order size decreases with $\lambda_u$ as it becomes more expensive not to fulfill the target, and increases with $f$ as market orders become more expensive.